There is no getting away from the fact that e-commerce has become one of the most important

 Online Markets and Websites

-Selling on an e-commerce platform helps in easily sharable products, like suppose a customer likes a particular product from a brand they can easily share that product with their friends and family via social media with just a single click.
+Selling on an e-commerce platform helps in easily shareable products, like suppose a customer likes a particular product from a brand, they can easily share that product with their friends and family via social media with just a single click.

 Targeted Marketing